spencertipping/caterwaul-splunge/src/splunge.md

     1. An object's bounds change.
 This is trivial: just interpolate the bounding boxes.
     2. An object is added or deleted.
 Scale the object from [0, 0] to [1, 1] or vice versa -- but don't change its location.

 This transformation is performed as a reduction on the resulting data, so it, like other transformations, happens lazily.
-Strange stuff will happen if one bounding box is infinite and the other is not.
+Because we've fabricated infinity, you can use this function with infinite bounds without anything catastrophic happening (though I think it's possible that you'll lose some precision in certain cases).

     scale_size(l, x, b = l.bound()) = l.transform_with(translate(b.v) / scale([x, x]) /-composite/ translate([-b.v[0], -b.v[1]])),
     list_interpolation(l1, l2, x)   = x === 0 ? l1 : x === 1 ? l2 : l1 === l2 ? l1 : l1 === null ? scale_size(l2, 1 - x) : l2 === null ? scale_size(l1, x) :